RVCC-IDMX/mobile-2-template/README.md

 8. You may use fluid type and spacing (See below for code).
 9. The nav bar will be simple and remain visible (and not collapse to a hamburger at small widths).
 10. Consider using grid and gap to vertically space out elements instead of margins (this protects against margin collapse).
 And consider using flex on the nav ul.
-11. You may give the body a light colored background and a dark font color, as long as the color contrast > 14.
+11. You may give the body a colored background and a contrasting font color, as long as the color contrast > 7.
 (Something other than stark black on stark white actually improves accessibility for most people.)
 12. Colors and font sizes should be declared using custom properties.
 13. You may style lists.
-14. The only media query will be an @media print following the rules below.
-15. If you feel the need to cite a resource, add it to this README.
+14. If you feel the need to cite a resource, add it to this README.

 > NOTE: This challenge is partly an exercise in accessibility and layout.
 One default property that tends to make layout hard are lists.
 This is because the position of the list marker (or list style) is, by default, outside of the element.
 Consider changing the marker to be inside the element.